James-Ansley/css-article-injections/README.md

-# CSS Injections
+# CSS Article Injections

-Some CSS injections which aim to achieve distraction-free article reading.
+Some CSS injections that aim to achieve distraction-free article reading.
 Consider using with a CSS injector plugin like [CustomCSS](https://addons.mozilla.org/en-US/firefox/addon/customcss-injector/).